joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>UICollectionView</summary>
-<p>Understand how to use and customize UICollectionView and UICollectionViewFlowLayout</p>
+<p>We expect fellows to understand how to use and customize UICollectionView and UICollectionViewFlowLayout</p>
 </details>

 <details>
 <summary>File Manager</summary>
-<p>Understand how to use FileManager and its role as the gateway to accessing the contents fo the file system.
+<p>We expect fellows to understand how to use FileManager and its role as the gateway to accessing the contents fo the file system.
 Know how to perform the following tasks using the FileManager:</p>
 <ul>
 <li>Accessing user directories</li>
 <li>Location system directories, e.g the documents directory to save app data</li>